dasalazarb/MM-KjNMF/README.md

 These matrices contain information to assemble groups or clusters of variables.

 ### Objective of the Tutorial
 This tutorial explains how to use the M&M-KjNMF method with user-supplied data or, if you prefer, with test data.
-Therefore, please read in the following sections how to organize your data structure before running the M&M-KjNMF method.
-You can also explore the test data set (located in _/INPUT DATA_ or _/CONSTRAINTS DATA_) to understand their structure better.
+Therefore, please read how to organize your data structure before running the M&M-KjNMF method in the following sections.
+To better understand their structure, you can also explore the test data set (located in _/INPUT DATA_ or _/CONSTRAINTS DATA_).
 Once you have organized your data and run the M&M-KjNMF method, you will obtain tabulated results, clusters of variables (e.g., genes).

 # Dependencies
 Install or update the following python packages: **numpy**, **pandas**, **scikit-learn**, and **munkres**.